Trapigtrogen/Drawpp/README.md

 * Perlin noise generator
 * Load and render fonts

-### Upcoming
-* More stuff to do with vector graphics and SVG shapes

 # Building
 Install git\
 Clone with `git clone https://gitlab.com/Trapigtrogen/graphics-library.git` where ever you want. graphics-library folder will be downloaded.

 ## Automatic
-We provide scripts for building releases.\
+A scripts for building releases is provided in the project's root directory.\
 Windows script 'build-release.bat' assumes you have cmake and Visual Studio installed.\
-On Linux there's 'install-dependencies.<area>sh' which installs dependencies using you distro's package manager. 'build-release.<area>sh' for building the release.
+On Linux there's 'install-dependencies.sh' which installs dependencies using you distro's package manager. 'build-release.sh' for building the release.

 Release folder will be created and deployed program will be build there.\
-External libraries are automatically combined to the releaseable Drawpp library
+External libraries are automatically combined to the releaseable Drawpp library.

 ## Manual
 The build tests and examples will be in graphics-library/build/bin folder\
-And library in graphics-library/build/lib folder
+And library in graphics-library/build/lib folder.

 ### Windows
 Use CMake-gui

   * Where is the source code: "path to graphics-library"
   * Where to build the binaries: "path to graphics-library"\build